senli2018/DTGCN_2021/README.md

 The image samples can be downloaded in [Dataset](https://data.mendeley.com/datasets/2y232dgw36/draft?a=1ab70b62-66c1-4e06-923c-8a86c4deaca0).

-The code in this page is for multi-stage malaria prasites recognition.
-Please revised the parameters in 'config.py' when conduct on other datasets.
+The code in this page is for three tasks of multi-stage malaria parasite recognition, large-scale malaria parasite recognition, and babesia parasite recognition.
+To conduct experiments, please revised the parameters of 'source_path' and 'target_path' in 'config.py' by related pathes of training and testing data for each task .

 #Detailed Setting